Dhumketu (2025 film): Pre-production

 Ganguly had met Dev ten months prior to the announcement and narrated a one-liner, which the latter requested to develop.
 After completing the development in early-February 2015, Ganguly met Dev again later that month and narrated the subject.
 Ganguly himself wrote the film's script dialogues.
 Dev made his debut as a producer with the film and launched his production house Dev Entertainment Ventures, while Rana Sarkar of Dag Creative Media also joined the team as its co-producer.

-The same month, Soumik Halder was announced as cinematographer, in his third collaboration with Ganguly after working on Khaad (2014) and Chhotoder Chhobi (2014).
-Indraadip Dasgupta was confirmed to compose the background score, in his third consecutive film with the director after Apur Panchali (2013), Khaad and Chhotoder Chhobi.
+The same month, Soumik Halder was announced as cinematographer, in his third collaboration with Ganguly after working on Khaad (2014) and Chotoder Chobi (2014).
+Indraadip Dasgupta was confirmed to compose the background score, in his third consecutive film with the director after Apur Panchali (2013), Khaad and Chotoder Chobi.
 Judo Ramu and Rocky Rajesh were hired to design some action sequences in the film.
 A muhurat puja was held on 28 September 2015 at the office of Dag Creative Media in Kolkata with the film's cast and crew.

 Dev played two distinct roles in the film: the 80-year-old Bhanu Singha, and the 30-year-old version of him.
 He reportedly gained 30 kg and weighed 98 kg to play the older role, and then lost the weight to play the younger one.
 Dev also was asked to sport a clean-shaven look like a part of his role.